 In populations where the butterfly was present, we investigated predator preferences, by regressing the probability (0 or 1) and intensity (number of eggs in all individuals) of attack by P. alcon on reproductive traits, population and their interactions in each of the two years.
 We excluded population D (Appendix S1) in 2010 from these analyses because only one plant individual was attacked.

-We also used path analyses to examine the relative importance of direct and indirect (predator-mediated) effects of reproductive traits on fitness (Grace, 2006).
+We also used path analyses to examine the relative importance of direct and indirect effects of reproductive traits on fitness (Grace, 2006), the latter mediated by the probability of predator attack or by interaction intensity (two different saturated models were considered, see Appendix S5 for details).
 To test for differences among populations, we used multigroup analysis (Grace, 2006).
 Because populations differed significantly, we fitted separate models for each population and year.
 We excluded population D in 2010 also from these analyses.

 Finally, we examined if the abundance of the host ant of P. alcon was associated with an increased probability of predator presence or an increased interaction intensity.
 First, we performed a logistic regression of butterfly presence on log-transformed ant abundance, using the 20 study populations.
 Second, we regressed the mean number of eggs per plant and the proportion of plants with P. alcon eggs in each of the two years on log-transformed ant-abundance, using the 11 populations where the butterfly was present.

 Path analyses were carried out in Amos 16.0 (Arbukle, 2007).
-All other analyses were conducted in R 3.1.2 (R Core Team, 2014).
+All other analyses were conducted in R 3.1.2 (R Development Core Team, 2014).

 RESULTS

-We found evidence of directional phenotypic selection on flowering phenology in both study years, but selection differed among populations (Table 1A).
-This among-population variation in selection on flowering phenology was strongly associated with the incidence of the predator in plant populations (Table 2, Appendix S2).
+We found evidence of directional phenotypic selection on flowering phenology in both study years, and selection varied among populations (Table 1A).
+Statistically significant selection on phenology was found in 5 out of 20 populations in 2010, and in 3 out of 16 populations in 2011 (Appendix S3).
+This among-population variation in selection on flowering phenology was strongly associated with the incidence of the predator in plant populations (Table 2, Appendix S3).
 In populations where the predator was absent, there was selection for earlier flowering (mean ± 95% CI of selection gradients, 2010: 0.22 ± 0.15, 2011: 0.30 ± 0.17), while in populations where the predator was present there was selection for later flowering (mean ± 95% CI of selection gradients, 2010: - 0.19 ± 0.15, 2011: - 0.10 ± 0.11, Fig. 1).
+However, some variation in phenotypic selection intensity still remained among populations with the predator and among populations without the predator (Appendix S3).
+In populations with the predator, this among-population variation in selection on flowering phenology was not related to interaction intensity, as relationships between selection gradients for phenology and the mean number of eggs per population were not significant in any of the two study years (2010:  = -0.01, R2 = 0.01, p = 0.808; 2011:  = -0.03, R2 = 0.30, p = 0.080).

-We also found evidence of directional selection on flower number and shoot height in both study years, but again selection differed among populations (except for selection on shoot height in 2010, Table 1A).
-We also found evidence of correlational selection (Table 1B), and a significant non-linear effect of flower number on fitness in both study years, these effects also differing among populations (Table 1C).
+We also found evidence of directional selection on flower number and shoot height in both study years, and again selection varied among populations (except for selection on shoot height in 2010, Table 1A).
+We also found some evidence of non-linear selection (Table 1B).
+There was a quadratic effect of flower number on fitness which varied among populations in both study years, and some interaction effects were significant, although they also varied among populations.